krzysztofzajaczkowski/hammer-jack/README.md

 ## Choose a hole, and whack the mole!
 A quick reaction game for two players.
 Swing your hammer to hit moles emerging from holes and build up combo multiplier with perfect hits. \
-Fight with a friend to achieve victory by earning more points
+Fight with a friend to achieve victory by earning more points in given time

 - 3x3 grid for each player with 9 holes
 - Moles appear in holes with random intervals